 What lasting growth and success really mean in sports and business

-“I love making history,” Serena Williams told Harper’s Bazaar UK.
-Even though she lost to Angelique Kerber at Wimbledon 2018, her tennis ranking has soared back to 26th in the world, up from 183rd in June.
-But rankings aside, you’d be hard-pressed to find anyone disagreeing that she’s one of tennis’s greatest of all time.
+“I love making history,” Serena Williams, tennis player extraordinaire, told Harper’s Bazaar UK.
+Even though she lost to Angelique Kerber at Wimbledon 2018, her tennis ranking quickly soared back to 11th in the world, up from 15th the previous season.
+While she has lately been plagued by injury and has withdrawn from several major tournaments, you’d be hard-pressed to find anyone disagreeing that she’s one of tennis’s greatest of all time.

-With the US Open on the horizon, Serena looks to keep surpassing herself with her accomplishments.
-So how does her mindset of a champion translate from sports to business settings?
-Here are 5 ways you can be a business leader like Serena, even if you’re not the 🎾🐐 (that’s the tennis GOAT or Greatest of All Time).
+Serena looks to keep surpassing herself with her accomplishments – and her mindset of a champion translates from sports to every other part of life.
+Here are six ways you can cultivate a winning mindset like Serena, even if you’re not the tennis GOAT or Greatest of All Time).

 1. Build winning routines